 Both templates and template variables allow referencing elements of a record of, array or set of template or field using the index notation.
 However, a matching mechanism may be assigned to the template or field within which the element is referenced.
 This clause provides rules on handling such cases.

+a) Omit: referencing an element within a record of, set of or array field to which omit is assigned shall follow the rules specified in 6.2.3.

-a) Omit, AnyValueOrNone, template lists, complemented lists, subset and superset: referencing an element within a record of or set of field to which Omit, AnyValueOrNone with or without a length attribute, a template list, a complemented list, a subset or a superset is assigned, shall cause an error.
+b) Template lists, complemented lists, subset and superset: referencing an element within a record of or set of field to which a complemented list, a subset or a superset is assigned, shall cause an error.